D4rk-5ky/Syncerate/README.md

 The email body lists the skipped source and destination dataset pairs.

+## Interrupted receive recovery

+Syncerate lets Syncoid own ZFS resumable-receive recovery.
+If Syncoid reports that the source snapshot used by an interrupted `zfs receive -s` no longer exists, Syncerate does **not** stop the Syncoid process and does not modify the command to bypass resume handling.

+During this recovery Syncerate logs the stages explicitly:

+1. the resume source snapshot is no longer available;
+2. Syncoid is being allowed to run its built-in stale receive-state recovery;
+3. when Syncoid reports `resetting partially receive state because the snapshot source no longer exists`, Syncerate logs that Syncoid is resetting the stale partially received stream;
+4. a `Broken pipe` produced by the failed resume pipeline is treated as part of that recovery and does not trigger the normal Broken Pipe retry policy;
+5. when Syncoid reports a new `INFO: Sending incremental` or `INFO: Sending full`, Syncerate logs that recovery completed and restores normal Broken Pipe handling for the replacement transfer.

+This keeps ownership of the receive token and reset operation inside Syncoid instead of duplicating ZFS receive-state manipulation in Syncerate.
+If Syncoid cannot recover and exits nonzero, Syncerate preserves the real Syncoid failure handling.

 ## Optional Broken Pipe retry

 The feature is disabled by default: